aexol-studio/vendure-nextjs-storefront/README.md

 ## 🏞️ Theme
-Theming is provided by [Emotion](https://emotion.sh/docs/introduction) and some generic functions.
+Theming is provided by a set of generic functions in the code and [Emotion](https://emotion.sh/docs/introduction).

-You can use values from the theme with `thv` which returns a function that consumes the theme and returns just the value or the usual method with `${p => p.theme}`.
-You can see both uses in the example below:
+You can use values from the theme with `thv`.
+It is a function that consumes the theme and returns only the value.

+You can alternatively use the usual method with `${p => p.theme}`.

+You can see both methods in the example below:

 ```tsx
 import { thv } from '@/src/theme';